 I’m in a position now where I’m working two (new!) part-time jobs on top of freelancing and blogging, so I don’t have to rely on my blog for income.
-Not that it wouldn’t be great to have extra income… I’m not exactly rolling in dough right now (probably going to be living with my parents forever), but it takes some of the pressure off.
+Not that it wouldn’t be great to have extra income… I’m not exactly rolling in dough right now (and I’m probably going to be living with my parents forever), but it takes some of the pressure off.

 This spinach salad isn’t exactly new or ground-breaking, but it’s really delicious.
 I love the sweet mild flavour of baby spinach, and I’m kind of obsessed with adding pecans to my salads, so this was an easy sell for me.
-I tried the flavour combination at a corporate event that I recently attended and thought it would be a nice change from my usual Baby Spinach Salad with Raspberries.
+Actually, I had tried the flavour combination at a corporate event that I recently attended, and felt inspired to use those flavours in a salad.
+Inspiration can come from the strangest places…

 Spinach Salad with Pears, Pecans and Goat Cheese

 This delicious spinach salad gets crunch from toasted pecans, creaminess from goat cheese and sweetness from juicy ripe pears!

 - 1 tsp Dijon mustard , optional (helps to emulsify the dressing though)